microsoft/IoT-For-Beginners/6-consumer/lessons/1-speech-recognition/pi-speech-to-text.md

 1. Remove the `play_audio` function.
 This is no longer needed as you don't want a smart timer to repeat back to you what you said.

-1. Add the following imports to the top of the `app.py` file:
+1. Add the following import to the top of the `app.py` file:

     ```python
     import requests
-    import json
     ```

 1. Add the following code above the `while True` loop to declare some settings for the speech service: